dv-lse/fdi-patent-innovate/data/narrative.md

 A number of tangible and intangible factors influenced Nissan’s decision to invest in Sunderland.
 An important role was played by the abundance of workers with relevant skills and knowledge (made redundant by the declining shipyard industry) as well as the commitment of the UK government to support the industrial recovery of the regions.

-These were some of the **regional strategic assets** of Sunderland in the mid-1980's
+These were some of the **regional strategic assets** of Sunderland in the mid-1980's.

+(Mouse over the orange flows to get know the income, population and level of education of the regions where NIssan could have invested)

 #